Wrub/wrub-coinbase/README.md

 npm run lint
 ```

+## Libs
+[SwiperJS](https://swiperjs.com/) for the upper coins display

 ## References
-    Shoutout to [SelemonDev](https://github.com/selemondev) that posted Vue projects ideas, and this was one of the ideas.
+Shoutout to [SelemonDev](https://github.com/selemondev) that posted Vue projects ideas, and this was one of them.